jkulawik/blog/_drafts/discord-alternative.md

 and still no support for video calls doesn't help either.
 If not for those, I'd be picking TS as the successor to Discord.

-Honorable mentions:
+**Zulip** - has remarkably few drawbacks;
+Given my good recent experience with Jitsi for conferencing, I am definitely willing to give it a shot.

-* Telegram - offers much better privacy than Guilded, but when it comes to future-proofing and ownership it is on par with Guilded, which in turn offers way better features.
+**Telegram** - offers much better privacy than Guilded, but is no better in terms of future-proofing and ownership, while having way less features.
-I'm also not sure how to feel about its somewhat shady background and not a fan of the design based on mobile app principles.
+I'm also not a fan of the design based on mobile app principles and not sure how to feel about its somewhat shady background.

-* Steam chat - my current backup for contact with online friends, but due to its simplicity it will likely stay just a back-up.
+**Steam chat** - my current backup for contact with online friends, but due to its simplicity it will likely stay just a back-up.
-* Mattermost - would have won my heart if not for the paywalling of group voice calls.
-I'd be willing to even pay for it, but the pricing is ridiculous for a casual user.
-It is a good but sad reminder of why a FOSS option is the way to go.
-* Rocket chat - overall a good fit but for some reason I don't feel it.
-It deploys with Docker and I'm not sure how accessible the install process is.
-Besides, as with Mattermost it's subject to licensing restrictions that can change at a whim (which is weird for a supposedly FOSS project).

 Now, to finish of this gargantuan post.